Best IEP Dispute Tool for Colorado Parents Who Can't Afford an Attorney

 National resources like Wrightslaw cover federal law comprehensively but cannot address:

-• Colorado's one-party consent recording law (C.R.S. §18-9-303) that lets you record IEP meetings without the team's permission
+- Colorado's one-party consent recording law (C.R.S. §18-9-304(1)(a)) that lets you record an oral conversation with the consent of at least one principal party

 It Must Provide Templates, Not Just Information